plausible/docs/docs/top-referrers.md

 ## Acquisition channels

-In the "**Channels**" tab, you can see a break down of your sources into high-level categories such as "**Organic Social**" and "**Paid Search**".
-This for instance allows you to segment your traffic between organic traffic and paid marketing campaigns.
+In the "**Channels**" tab, you can see a breakdown of your sources into high-level categories such as "**Organic Social**" and "**Paid Search**".
+This allows you to segment your traffic between organic traffic and paid marketing campaigns.

 ## Referral sources